vegastexteditor/vegas-legacy/Readme.md

 		 window.
 Panes can be one or many.
 When in there multiple panes, a pane may be vertical or horizontal.
 Which allows for a "split view" of the editors Components

+     Panes should be done in html / css since its deals with layout structure which html / css is great at.

   - **Components (cpnt):**
      Visual representations of data in panes, i.e. editArea, fileExplorer, hintViewer